karhian/2020-election/README.md

   - running script 01-data_cleaning-post-strat.R and 01-data_cleaning-survey.R will write to this folder

 - paper
+- statistics
+  -this is where the statistics from the model will be located

 Scripts contain R scripts that take inputs and outputs and produce outputs.
 These are: